7 Content Marketing Trends You Can’t Ignore in 2023

-This can span a wide range, but a good place to start is with what They Ask, You Answer calls The Big 5:
+This can span a wide range, but a good place to start is with what we call The Big 5:

-In our experience, these are the topic areas every buyer considers when making any purchase, and starting with them lays a strong foundation for being seen as a trusted resource and teacher in your space.
+In our experience, these are the topic areas every buyer considers when making any purchase and naturally lend themselves to the short-form video and interactive mediums we’ve already discussed.